 Recess will be designed to minimize physical contact between students.
 Athletes will have a temperature check before each practice and event.
 Locker rooms will be sanitized after each practice.

 The district said each classroom will be spaced out as much as possible.
 Hand sanitizer will be available in all classrooms.
 Classrooms will be disinfected daily.

 Students or teachers who test positive for COVID-19 will not return to school until cleared by a physician with a doctor’s note reflecting day of return.

 Contact tracing will be conducted by the health department.

 A decision will be made on which individuals will need to self-isolate and for how many days.
 Students who are sent home to quarantine will be provided a plan for learning while under quarantine.

-The district said the conditioning program will continue with safety protocols in place.
+School officials said the current conditioning programs will remain in place.